glimpse-editor/glimpse-editor.github.io/content/downloads.md

 ---
 title: "Downloads"
-date: 2020-04-10T21:00:00+01:00
+date: 2020-06-28T23:49:00+01:00
 draft: false
 menu: "main"
 ---
-The latest release is Glimpse Image Editor 0.1.2, and it is provided under the terms of the GNU General Public License v3.
+The latest release is Glimpse Image Editor 0.1.2.
+It is based on the GNU Image Manipulation Program 2.10.12, and is provided under the terms of the GNU General Public License v3.
 [Release Notes](/posts/glimpse-0-1-2-release-notes/)

 ### Windows
 Glimpse Image Editor 0.1.2 is supported on 32-bit and 64-bit systems running Windows 7 or later.